 In the first part of the TAD project, we produced a database of tourism SMEs at local and regional levels, with a mapping of 30 SMEs operating in the four participating countries.
 We have looked at how SMEs address accessibility in their businesses and how the Ability Advisor can work effectively in these companies.

-In the second part pf the project we have developed a training course for VET learners or graduates aged 20 to 35, designed to give them the knowledge and skills to start a selfemployed activity as external consultants or to be employed as an internal service provider in a company or as a consultant, able to carry out accessibility assessments, inspections, consultations and access audits.
+In the second part of the project we have developed a training course for VET learners or graduates aged 20 to 35, designed to give them the knowledge and skills to start a selfemployed activity as external consultants or to be employed as an internal service advisors in a company or as advisor, able give advice on how to carry out accessibility assessments, inspections, consultations and access audits.
 After training, The Access Advisor will be able to analyse and inform SMEs managers and owners about how accessibility can be integrated in their businesses.

 We hope that learners will enjoy discovering “Accessibility in Tourism” and developing new skills that can improve their employment prospects.